Posted on January 5, 2018

 There is no way the author could have such exacting insight into that kind of character without having first hand knowledge.
 Billy is not a caricature of an 80’s kid written by committee to hit multiple demographics and story beats.
 He’s a living and breathing person that comes alive on the page.
 He must have existed in some corporeal form, otherwise he could not exist as written.
 It’s that simple.
 Billy has a completely 80’s, “dawn of computer age” mindset that can’t be obtained through osmosis or studied in books or movies.
 As far as I can tell, he’s not cribbed from another source.
 He’s a complete and new creation in that he feels like an actual being and is quite a literary achievement.

-The technicals in the book are kept to a minimum, but they are also seriously right-on.
-Each chapter is prologued with a little piece of code.
+The technicals in the book are kept to a minimum, but are satisfactory if you are not huge Commodore fan-boy.
+Each chapter is pro-logued with a little piece of code.
 The REM statements tell you all you need to know, but if you dig further you can see that the code looks pretty legit.
 I was never a user of the Commodore 64, but since it’s based on the same 6502 processor as my beloved Atari 800, it was easy for me to understand the lions’s share of the BASIC code presented.
 All those PEEKs and POKEs feel accurate, even if I didn’t have time to look them all up to see if they do indeed work as intended.
+I’ve heard from others that there are issues with the code, but I don’t know enough details of Commodore 64 to make any kind of determination.
+If, indeed, some of the coding details are inaccurate, they exist to move the story along, and for me at least, they could be appreciated in that context.

-There were a few slight issues.
-The timing felt “off”, as setting the book in 1987 felt a bit late to me.
+There were a few minor issues.
+Some of the plot feels forced and maybe tacked-on to reach the requites 250 pages for a novel of this type.
+Also, the timing felt “off”, as setting the book in 1987 felt a bit late to me.
 I would have preferred it be year or two earlier, as “Pretty In Pink” and The Commodore Amiga would have been better details IMHO than “Some Kind Of Wonderful” the IBM PS/2, but that is totally splitting hairs.
 Marketing is also an issue.
 I realize an 80’s home computer nostalgia fueled and filled romp with a smattering of YA is probably a tough sell.
 However, I never saw any kind of promotion for this book in any of my usual virtual or physical spaces.
 And I’m no stranger to these kinds books.
 I’ve read nearly ever fiction and non-fiction book in the subject area over the past 30 years.
 I’ve attended the YALLWEST festival with my kids two years running, and this would have fit perfectly in that setting, but I didn’t notice it if it was there.
 If I did not chance by it on that rack at Target, I would have missed the book and life would be that much less complete.

 How do we rectify this?